bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 ```

 Here we define a module with a function that simply writes "Hello, World!" to the console.

-Elixirs types are immutable, but variables can be reassigned/rebound. <sup>[^rebinding]</sup> This was a bit strange for me in that I got started with FP through Elm where there are no variables, just constants.

 ## Killer applications